leomoreira/clone-workitem-hierarchy/overview.md

-Clone Workitem Hierarchy Azure DevOps extension
+Clone Workitem Hierarchy Azure DevOps extension and be able to clone your full work item hierarchy.